corrode/corrode.github.io/content/blog/compile-time-invariants.md

 development](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/),
 a practice that emphasizes the use of types to ensure program correctness.

-To learn how it works, let's try to implement a basic version of `vec1` ourselves.
+To see how it works, let's try to implement a basic version of `vec1` ourselves.

 ## Implementing `vec1`